imabd645/EZ-language/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the same license as the project.
+By contributing to this project, you agree that your contributions will be licensed under the [MIT License](LICENSE), the same license that covers the rest of the EZ Language project.

 ## Thank You